 Daniel Schofield, The Daily Telegraph

-What’s the difference between this 35-week NCTJ Diploma in Journalism and the 22-week fast-track qualification at News Associates?
+I want to study sports journalism but what’s the difference between this 35-week NCTJ Diploma in Journalism and the 22-week fast-track qualification at News Associates?

 You will study nine NCTJ modules instead of seven, including communications and public relations, which is important due to the number of sports journalism jobs available at national governing bodies or sports teams.
 You will also receive much more detailed tuition in sports journalism but – importantly – we will prepare you to be a journalist capable of working in any department, so expect a mix of breaking news, politics, feature writing and live blogging too.